HBS-Urosystem/urosystem.kit2/cms/blocks/urosystem/intro.en.md

     title: UroDapter® syringe adapter
     text: The UroDapter®, our first commercially available product, is a urological syringe adapter which replaces the catheter and enables painless and complication-free bladder instillations.
-It has been sold over 1,000,000 pieces around the world.
+It has been used over 1,000,000 pieces around the world.
   - type: cta
     button: More about the UroDapter®